 This page collects simple test problems that illustrate the use of SciML tools.
-Each of these “hello world” problems has an accompanying Jupyter notebook hosted by Google Collaboratory, which contains technical details about the simulation and allows the user to experiment with the code.
+Each of these problems has an accompanying Jupyter notebook hosted by Google Collaboratory, which contains technical details about the simulation and allows the user to experiment with the code.

 Flow Around a Cylinder